hchen605/VGMixer/README.md

 - --vc_reverb_gain: gain for reverb on vocal audio (default is 0.1)
 - --vc_lowpass_hz: cutoff frequency for lowpass filter on vocal audio (default is 250)
 - --vc_highpass_hz: cutoff frequency for highpass filter on vocal audio (default is 250)
+- --vc_lowpass_order: order of lowpass filter (default is 5)
+- --vc_highpass_order: order of highpass filter (default is 5)
 - --vc_volume: mixing volume for vocal audio (default is 1)

 #### Guitar effect parameters
+- --flanger_en: enable flanger effect or not when synthesizing guitar (default is False)
+- --chorus_en: enable chorus effect or not when synthesizing guitar (default is False)
+- --flanger_delay: delay factor of flanger (default is 1)
+- --chorus_delay: delay factor of chorus (default is 25)
 - --gtr_echo_en: enable echo on guitar audio (default is False)
 - --gtr_reverb_en: enable reverb on guitar audio (default is False)
 - --gtr_lowpass_en: enable lowpass filter on guitar audio (default is False)